Manoj0506n/8-bit-ripple-carry-adder-verilog/README.md

 ## Conclusion

-The project successfully demonstrates the RTL design, simulation, verification, and synthesis of an 8-bit Ripple Carry Adder.
+The project successfully demonstrates the RTL design, simulation, verification, and synthesis of an 8-bit Ripple Carry Adder using Verilog HDL.
+The design was successfully verified through simulation and synthesized into a gate-level representation using Yosys.